Multi-GPU Acceleration of PALABOS Fluid Solver using C++ Standard Parallelism: Performance study

-Let us start with data obtained running the TGV (BGK, $L=590$), the LDC (BGK, $L=590$), and the BS (TRT, $L=400$) cases on a single GPU for single precision.
-Corresponding results are presented in the top row of Figure~\ref{fig:perfo_comp_multi_simu}.
-It can be seen that performance is similar for all cases as it remains between 75 and 85\% of the peak performance, which is a solid performance, compatible with the one obtained in simpler LBM codes based on C++ parallel algorithms~\cite{LATT_PLOSONE_16_2021}.
 In the weak and strong scaling analyses, discrepancies are observed between the TGV, LDC, and BS cases, as illustrated in the middle and bottom rows of Figure~\ref{fig:perfo_comp_multi_simu}.
 For all configurations, the weak scaling is almost linear, remaining between 80\% and 90\% of its ideal value.
 As previously noted for the TGV case (Section~\ref{subsec:perfo_scalings}), the strong scaling is non-linear and ranges from 65 to 80\% of its ideal value.

 Going into more details, performance discrepancies between configurations are reduced when using double precision, especially in the weak scaling analysis.
 As expected, periodicity introduces additional communications, leading to more significant performance degradation for the TGV case, compared to LDC and BS, as the number of GPUs increases.
 Despite the heterogeneous treatments of fluid and solid cells, both LDC and BS perform well, with a slight advantage for LDC.
 However, the strong scaling performance of BS deteriorates significantly when utilizing three or more GPUs.
 This decline is primarily due to the lower memory usage resulting from the reduced mesh resolution, which was necessary to stay within the memory limits of the GPU card, as additional memory is required to store the geometry of the sandstone.